SwampThing82/Rule_Based_AI_System/README.md

 ## Part 1: Initial Project Ideas

-### 1. Project Idea 1: Recipe Recommender
+### 1. Project Idea 1: Rule-Based Movie Recommendation System
-- **Description:** A system that recommends recipes based on ingredients the user has on hand.
-The user enters ingredients, and the system matches them to recipes using predefined rules.
+- **Description:** A simple expert system for personalized movie suggestions.
 - **Rule-Based Approach:**
-  - The system checks for exact matches and partial matches with the ingredients required for recipes in a dataset.
-  - Missing ingredients are suggested for partial matches.
+  - Recommends movies based on user preferences and a ruleset.
+  - Could also set preferences based on age, previously watched movies, or a mini rule-editor so the the user can modify or add rules.

-### 2. Project Idea 2: Simple Chatbot
+### 2. Project Idea 2: Medical Diagnostic Rool
-- **Description:** A chatbot that responds to user inputs with predefined answers.
-The chatbot simulates a conversation by identifying keywords and phrases in user inputs.
+- **Description:** A chatbot that simulates early expert systems like MYCIN (used for blood infections).
+Asks users about symptoms and suggest a diagnosis or action.
 - **Rule-Based Approach:**
-  - Responses are based on keywords such as "hello," "help," or "bye."
+  - Responses are based on rules to match possible diagnoses
-  - For example, if the user says "hello," the system responds with "Hi there!
-How can I assist you?"
+  - For example, if the user says symptoms include "cough, fever, and shortness of breath", it would recommend "possible flu or COVID-19.
+See a doctor"

-### 3. Project Idea 3: Travel Packing List Generator
+### 3. Project Idea 3: Symptom Checker for Pets
-- **Description:** A system that generates a packing list based on the user’s destination, climate, and trip duration.
+- **Description:** A system that uses observable symptoms to guide pet owners toward understanding possible conditions and treatment options.
 - **Rule-Based Approach:**
-  - The system uses rules to recommend items.
+  - The system uses rules to recommend suggested diagnoses.
-  - For example, if the destination is "beach" and the climate is "hot," the system suggests sunscreen, swimsuits, and sunglasses.
+  - For example, if the user says the pet is "vomiting and lethargic", it would recommend "Potential ingestion of harmful substance.
+Seek veterinary care."

-### **Chosen Idea:** Recipe Recommender
+### **Chosen Idea:** Symptom Checker for Pets
-**Justification:** I chose this project because it is practical and applicable to real-life scenarios.
-It allows me to work with datasets, apply conditional logic, and create a system that provides meaningful recommendations based on user input.
+**Justification:** I chose this project because we have many pets in my home, and my wife works for an animal shelter and has a background in veterinary medicine.
+While we have easy access to this knowledge, I know that many don't and have to rely on google searches or potentially expensive vet trips for what could be simple solutions.

 ---

 ## Part 2: Rules/Logic for the Chosen System

-The **Recipe Recommender** system will follow these rules:
+The **Symptom Checker for Pets** system will follow these rules:

-1. **Exact Match Rule:**
+1. **Urgent Severity Rule:**
-   - **IF** all ingredients in a recipe are found in the user’s ingredient list → **Recommend the recipe.**
+   - **IF** any symptoms included are labeled as "severe" symptoms → **Recommend the vet.**

-2. **Partial Match Rule:**
+2. **Moderate Severity Rule:**
-   - **IF** 75% or more of the ingredients in a recipe match the user’s ingredient list →
-     - **Recommend the recipe.**
-     - **Suggest the missing ingredients.**

-3. **Common Ingredients Rule:**
-   - Ingredients like salt, pepper, and water are considered optional and will not be counted as missing.

-4. **No Match Rule:**
-   - **IF** no recipes match → **Suggest adding more ingredients** for better recommendations.
+   - **IF** no severe symptoms exist AND any symptoms included are labeled as "moderate" symptoms → **Recommend monitoring and vet visit if symptoms persist/worsen.**

-5. **Low Ingredient Rule:**
+3. **Low Severity Rule:**
-   - **IF** fewer than three ingredients are provided → **Notify the user** and suggest adding more ingredients.
+   - **IF** the only symptoms included are labeled as "low" symptoms → **Recommend monitoring at home, potential help.**

 ---